ialbert/genescape-central/README.md

 The `(1/5)` means that  `1` out of `5` genes in the input list carry this annotation.
 Thus the value is a characteristic of the input list.
 The `mincount` filter is applied to the count value to filter out functions that are under a threshold.

-You are welcome to apply a p-value to the differences in counts to determine whether it is statistically significant.
-Note that assigning p-value to enrichment counts is fraught with many challenges, as in our opinion, GO annotations are neither complete, nor independent nor accurate enough to make such determination.
-The selection of the background to correct p-values for multiple comparisons is also an additional challenge.
-For these reasons, we do not compute p-values in the application.
+It is possible to compute a p-value to determine whether am observed enrichment difference is statistically significant.
+We'll just note that assigning p-values to enrichment counts is fraught with several challenges.
+In our opinion, GO annotations are neither complete, nor independent, nor precise enough to satisfy mathematical requirements.
+In addition, appropriate selection of the background (aka the `19000` above) to correct p-values for multiple comparisons also presents many challenges.
+For these reasons, we do not compute p-values in our application.

 ## Node Coloring